sopra-fs23-group-05/Client/README.md

     <p style="max-width: 400px">
         Once the game begins, each player will have access to a chat interface.
         This interface enables communication between team members and enhances collaboration during gameplay.
-        Additionally, if you are the clue giver or a buzzer, you will also be able to see the word that needs to be guessed.
+        Additionally, if you are the clue-giver or a buzzer, you will also be able to see the word that needs to be guessed.
     </p>
 </div>

-### End-Screen
+### Endscreen
 <div style="display: flex; align-items: center; gap: 10px;">
     <img src="./src/styles/Images/EndscreenPicture.png" alt="Image" width="150" height="300">
     <p style="max-width: 400px">
-        At the end of the game, the end screen displays the team with the highest score, indicating their victory.
+        At the end of the game, the endscreen displays the team with the highest score, indicating their victory.
         Furthermore, the end screen showcases the individual player who successfully guessed the most words throughout the game.
         You also have the option to share the final results on Twitter.
     </p>